IIIF/cookbook-recipes/recipe/0118_multivalue/index.md

 ## Use Case

-The language map pattern requires that all values are supplied as an array, whether a single value string or a string of multiple values.
-For example, a work that is known by more than one title should include each title variation (within the same language) as a separate string within a single array; if the work has only a single title, the title would be included as a single-value array.
+In some cases, a work is known by more than one title (or has multiple authors, subject heading, etc.) that we would like to display to end users.
+In this case, our work has variant titles that we will include in the `metadata` property using the required arrays.
+This pattern can be applied to any property values that are intended to be displayed to end users.

 ## Implementation Notes

-Language maps are required of all strings that are intended to be displayed to the user (`label` and `summary` properties, as well as `label` and `value` properties of the `metadata` and `requiredStatement` objects), and all "associated values must be arrays of strings, where each item is the content in the given language."
+Language maps are required of all strings that are intended to be displayed to the user (this includes the `label` and `summary` properties, as well as `label` and `value` properties within the `metadata` and `requiredStatement` properties).
+Furthermore, the language map pattern requires that all values are supplied as an array, whether a single value string or a string of multiple values. -- any strings values should include each title variation (within the same language) as a separate string within a single array; if the work has only a single title, the title would be included as a single-value array.

+all "associated values must be arrays of strings, where each item is the content in the given language."
 For more information, see the Presentation API
 [Language of Property Values](https://iiif.io/api/presentation/3.0/#44-language-of-property-values) section.

 ## Example